-Autochanger = <yes|no> If you specify yes for this command (the default is no), when you use the label command or the add command to create a new Volume, Bacula will also request the Autochanger Slot number.
+Autochanger = $\langle yes | no \rangle$ If you specify yes for this command (the default is no), when you use the label command or the add command to create a new Volume, Bacula will also request the Autochanger Slot number.
 This simplifies creating database entries for Volumes in an autochanger.
 If you forget to specify the Slot, the autochanger will not be used.
 However, you may modify the Slot associated with a Volume at any time by using the update volume or update slots command in the console program.
 When autochanger is enabled, the algorithm used by Bacula to search for available volumes will be modified to consider only Volumes that are known to be in the autochanger's magazine.
 If no in changer volume is found, Bacula will attempt recycling, pruning, ..., and if still no volume is found, Bacula will search for any volume whether or not in the magazine.
 By privileging in changer volumes, this procedure minimizes operator intervention.
 The default is no.

 For the autochanger to be used, you must also specify Autochanger = yes in the Device Resource in the Storage daemon's configuration file as well as other important Storage daemon configuration information.
+To help Bacula understand your Autochanger setup, instead of using the Directive Autochanger = yes, it is preferable to specify the name of the Autochanger in place of the word yes.
 Please consult the Using Autochangers manual of this chapter for the details of using autochangers.

-Maximum Concurrent Jobs = <number> where <number> is the maximum number of Jobs with the current Storage resource that can run concurrently.
+- Maximum Concurrent Jobs = <number> where <number> is the maximum number of Jobs with the current Storage resource that can run concurrently.
 Note, this directive limits only Jobs for Jobs using this Storage daemon.
 Any other restrictions on the maximum concurrent jobs such as in the Director, Job, or Client resources will also apply in addition to any limit specified here.
 The default is set to 1, but you may set it to a larger number.
-However, if you set the Storage daemon's number of concurrent jobs greater than one, we recommend that you read the waring documented under Maximum Concurrent Jobs in the Director's resource or simply turn data spooling on as documented in the Data Spooling chapter of this manual.
+However, if you set the Storage daemon's number of concurrent Jobs greater than one, we recommend that you read the warning documented under Maximum Concurrent Jobs in the Director's resource or simply turn data spooling on as documented in the Data Spooling chapter of this manual. - Maximum Concurrent Read Jobs = <number> The main purpose of this directive is to limit the number of concurrent Copy, Migration, and VirtualFull jobs so that they don't monopolize all the Storage drives causing a deadlock situation where all the drives are allocated for reading but none remain for writing.
+This deadlock situation can occur when running multiple simultaneous Copy, Migration, and VirtualFull jobs.